 However, there’s only a limited number of studies suggesting that citrulline has an effect on power output, fatigue, and endurance for both aerobic and anaerobic exercises.
 In many of these studies, acute doses have been used.
 1

-On the other hand, arginine seems to have a more solid body of research in regards to performance during exercise, so the fact citrulline produces arginine may help in this regard.
+Arginine seems to have a more solid body of research regarding performance during exercise, so the fact citrulline produces arginine may help.

 Beta-alanine is a modified version of the amino acid alanine.